 - Ticket Price: Rs.
 80 (Adults) Rs.
 40 (Child)

 11. Ranganathittu Bird Sanctuary

-On the banks of the Kaveri River, just outside Mysore is the Ranganathittu Bird Sanctuary.
-Made up of six small islands, the place was declared sanctuary in the year 1940.
+On the banks of the Kaveri River and just outside Mysore is the Ranganathittu Bird Sanctuary.
+Made up of six small islands, the place was declared bird’s sanctuary in the year 1940.

 Walking through, there are plenty of signs with information on the birds that can be spotted: Ibis, Spoon Bills, Painted Stork, Plovers, etc. There is always a chance to run into animals too.
 The area is home to mongoose, flying fox, palm civets, otters, bonnet macaque and even crocodile.

 - Ticket Price: Rs.
 50 (Indian) and Rs.
 300 (Foreigners)

 Spread out over sixty acres, the gardens terraces are three-tier and ends in a lucky horseshoe.
 Built with the Shalimar Gardens of Kashmir Mughal grandeur as its inspiration, there are fountains, terraces, parterres, laws and glorious flower beds, ornamental trees and lush green lawns.

 If that isn’t enough, there are boat rides on the river and light shows at night that transform the majestic gardens into magical.

 - Ticket Price: Rs.
 15 (Adults) Rs.
 5 (Child)